CodeFromAnywhere/sensible/docs/cli.md

 `npx create-senssible-app` or `yarn create sensible-app` bootstraps a new sensible project for you, with sensible defaults.
 After installation you can also use `create-sensible-app`, `sense`, `sensible`, `s` or `makes-sense`.

+### Environment setup

+- macos
+- node 18, npm, yarn
+- vscode with code cli
+- jq
+- git
+- watchman

 ### Arguments
 There are a couple of flags and arguments to alter the way it works.
-Everything is optional, and it is recommended to KISS and just live with the defaults:
+Everything is optional, and it is recommended to KISS, be sensible, and just live with the defaults:

 * `name` as first argument (optional): name of your project
 * `repo` as second argument (optional): Where should your app be hosted?
 Provide an URL or a GitHub slug (either "org/repo" or "username/repo").